cypress-io/cypress/docs/source/api/commands/type.md

 cy.get('input:first').type('{shift}a')
 ```

 In the example above, a lowercase `a` will be typed, because that's the literal character specified.
-To type a capital `A`, you can use `cy.type('{shift}A')` (or simply `cy.type('A')` if you don't care about the `shiftKey` property on any key events).
+To type a capital `A`, you can use `.type('{shift}A')` (or simply `.type('A')` if you don't care about the `shiftKey` property on any key events).

 This holds true for other special key combinations as well (that may be OS-specific).
 For example, on OSX, typing `ALT + SHIFT + K` creates the special character ``.
-Like with capitalization, `cy.type()` will not output ``, but simply the letter `k`.

-{% open_an_issue %} if you need modifier effects to be implemented.
+Like with capitalization, `.type()` will not output ``, but simply the letter `k`. {% open_an_issue %} if you need modifier effects to be implemented.

 **Events that fire**

 Cypress implements all events that Chrome fires as part of typing in a real keyboard.
-Read the section: [Simulated Events vs Native Events](#simulated-events-vs-native-events) below for more information.
+Read the section: "Simulated Events vs Native Events" below for more information.

-The following events will be fired based on what key was pressed identical to the event spec.
+The following events will be fired based on what key was pressed identical to the event spec:

-* keydown
+- keydown
-* keypress
+- keypress
-* textInput
+- textInput
-* input
+- input
-* keyup
+- keyup

 `beforeinput` is *not* fired even though it is in the spec because no browser has adopted it.